South Alabama vs. UL Monroe NCAA Football Odds, Plays and Insights | October 23, 2021

 South Alabama vs. UL Monroe College Football Odds, Plays and Insights

 The South Alabama Jaguars (4-2, 0-0 Sun Belt) are 13.5-point favorites when they visit the UL Monroe Warhawks (3-3, 0-0 Sun Belt) in a Sun Belt matchup on Saturday, October 23, 2021 at JPS Field at Malone Stadium.
-The over/under is set at 51 points for the outing.
+The point total is set at 51.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.